mengnans/cards/README.md

 # Cards Caching
 The goal of the project is to build a cache of items on the front-end to achieve instant pagination.

+## Total time taken to build the app
+3 days

+From Monday evening to Thursday evening.

 ## Prerequisite
 Make sure you have `node` and `npm` installed.